KannonZenetism/the-red-archive/precedence-documentation-v2.md

 Undergraduate research papers (2013–2015) demonstrating syncretic methodology, bifurcal frameworks, and esoteric synthesis.
 These are documentary evidence of sustained structured engagement, not credential-claims:

-- **"Exotericism vs. Esotericism"** (April 2013) — Introduces Exoteric / Esoteric Decoding Framework, cites Gnostic tripartite division (Hylic / Psychic / Pneumatic) as structural precursor to later Zenetist layering, identifies historical containment archetypes, establishes intertraditional synthesis methodology.
+- **"Exotericism vs. Esotericism: A Study in Comparative Mythology"** (April 2013) — Introduces Exoteric / Esoteric Decoding Framework, cites Gnostic tripartite division (Hylic / Psychic / Pneumatic) as structural precursor to later Zenetist layering, identifies historical containment archetypes, establishes intertraditional synthesis methodology.
   - Zenodo: https://zenodo.org/records/17750031

-- **"A Brief History of the New Age — Tree of Life or Tree of Knowledge of Good and Evil?"** (May 7, 2014) — Analyzes esoteric Christianity, Theosophy, mystery schools, and bifurcal interpretive frameworks (Tree of Life as coherent wisdom contra Tree of Knowledge as fragmenting / spurious).
+- **"A Brief History of the New Age: Tree of Life or Tree of Knowledge of Good and Evil?"** (May 7, 2014) — Analyzes esoteric Christianity, Theosophy, mystery schools, and bifurcal interpretive frameworks (Tree of Life as coherent wisdom contra Tree of Knowledge as fragmenting / spurious).
 Establishes proto-centropic / entropic framework and critiques externalization of Mysteries.
   - Zenodo: https://zenodo.org/records/17675200

 - **"An Exploration of Art, Symbolism, and Architecture of Early Christianity"** (2014) — Cross-listed Archaeology / Religion Studies course investigating Christian syncretism, iconography, and structural symbolic meanings.
 Explicitly states "syncretism aids conversion" and critiques institutional forgetting of symbolic language.
 Proposes Bible as "work of symbology, of psychological expression as an exploration of consciousness."
 Demonstrates symbolic / allegorical hermeneutics and recognition of bifurcal-nature symbolism (serpent as veracious-wisdom contra spurious-mediation).